Mttds/machine-learning/README.md

 - model_representation.py: univariate linear regression example
 - vectorization.py: applying vectorization to loops and linear algebra operations with Numpy
+- linear_regression.py: example of linear regression model

+_C_:

+- gradient_descent.c: gradient descent implementation for univariate linear regression (one x1 feature) using OpenMP.
+The library is compiled as a shared object (.so) and called from Python in linear_regression.py

 _Jupyter Notebook_: